$3,000 Personal Loan

 Traditional banks turn down borrowers below 620 most of the time.
 That's not the whole picture.

-Installment lenders using cash-flow underwriting look at deposit patterns, income regularity, and expense ratios rather than leaning on score alone.
-Credit unions with community lending programs often work with members below 620.
-Secured loans backed by a savings account or certificate of deposit push the approval threshold even lower because the collateral directly reduces lender risk.
-A CD-secured loan typically runs at prime rate plus 1-3%, which is significantly cheaper than unsecured options for borrowers with damaged credit.
+Installment lenders using cash‑flow underwriting look at deposit patterns, income regularity, and expense ratios rather than leaning on score alone.
+Credit unions with community lending programs often work with members below that threshold.
+Secured loans backed by a savings account or certificate of deposit push the approval bar even lower because the collateral directly reduces lender risk.
+A CD‑secured loan typically runs at prime rate plus 1-3%, significantly cheaper than unsecured options for damaged credit.

 Documents that strengthen a low‑score application: